vinayakumarr/Kalasalingam/README.md

 Stock Price Prediction Using LSTM, RNN And CNN-Sliding Window Model

 Deep Power: Deep Learning Architectures for Power Quality Disturbances Classification

+DEFT 2017 - Texts Search @ TALN / RECITAL 2017: Deep Analysis of Opinion and Figurative language on Tweets in French

+Deep Stance and Gender Detection in Tweets on Catalan Independence@Ibereval 2017

+deepCybErNet at EmoInt-2017: Deep Emotion Intensities in Tweets